ALMerrill/squadBot/README.md

 4. Invite your dev bot to your server by [following this url](https://discord.com/oauth2/authorize?client_id=761568927188123669&scope=bot&permissions=1141124160), replacing the client id with your bot's client id (found on it's general information page), and the permissions with the Permission Integer created in the Developer Portal as you select permissions for your bot,
 5. Once these steps are setup, simply run `yarn install` and `yarn run dev` from the terminal in the root directory of the repo,
 6. Test the bot is connected by running `<your-prefix>ping`.
 It should then respond with "Pong" to show you that it is online and connected.

+## License
+This project is open source and available under the [MIT](https://github.com/ALMerrill/squadBot/blob/master/LICENSE)